Methylene Blue And Photobiomodulation Supercharge Your Brain’s Energy

 Your brain is one of the most energy-hungry organs in your body.
 To function properly—whether you’re remembering a name, solving a puzzle, or regulating mood—it relies on microscopic engines inside your cells called mitochondria.
 These energy factories produce ATP, the fuel your brain needs to think, learn, and stay sharp.

-But these mitochondria can become sluggish or damaged as we age, or face stress, poor diet, inflammation, or even head injuries.
+But mitochondria can become sluggish or damaged as we age, or face stress, poor diet, inflammation, or even head injuries.
 When that happens, our brains suffer.

 Research now links mitochondrial dysfunction to serious neurological disorders like Alzheimer’s, Parkinson’s, multiple sclerosis, and even depression.